-July 2018 was the Marine Conservation Society’s “Plastic Challenge” month – when your mission, if you chose to accept it, was to try to go a whole month free of the evils of SUPs.
+July is the Marine Conservation Society’s “Plastic Challenge” month – when your mission, if you chose to accept it, was to try to go a whole month free of the evils of SUPs.
 In a 21st century consumerist world, that is a challenge indeed.

 Single Use Plastics are a scourge.
 A recent report by the Ellen Macarthur Foundation concluded that, if the current rate of increase in plastic production continues unchecked, there will be more plastic (by weight) than fish in the ocean by 2050.
 Currently around 8 million tonnes (that’s a garbage truck per minute) finds its way into our oceans.

 But finally, after decades of mindlessly throwing away millions of tonnes of the stuff (though of course the irony is there’s no “away” – everything we’ve ever made will be around pretty much forever), it seems that this is a movement whose time has finally come.
 Thanks in part to the popularity of the Blue Planet series, the profile and momentum of this issue is rising every day and perhaps the tide will soon be turning.

 Nature Travels has been supporting the Marine Conservation Society since 2016.
 Since 2017 this has been with a particular focus on the important issue of reducing plastic waste.